Art Education (PK-12, B.F.A.)

 - Student teaching experiences are provided in cooperating elementary, middle, and high schools.

 - Transportation to/from the student teaching assignment is the student’s responsibility.

 - Students enrolled in the student teaching semester devote full time to their practicum assignment.

-- Students transferring to the art education major as juniors should follow the SUNY Fine Arts transfer path.
+- Students transferring to the art education major should follow the SUNY Fine Arts transfer path.